MicrosoftDocs/azure-devops-docs/docs/integrate/rest-api-overview.md

 A REST API request/response pair can be separated into five components:

-1. The request URI, in the following form: `VERB https://{instance}[/{collection}[/{team-project}]/_apis[/{area}]/{resource}?api-version={version}`
+1. The **request URI**, in the following form: `VERB https://{instance}[/{collection}[/{team-project}]/_apis[/{area}]/{resource}?api-version={version}`
-    * **instance**: The Team Services account or TFS server you're sending the request to.
+    * *instance*: The Team Services account or TFS server you're sending the request to.
 They are structured as follows,
         * Team Services: `{account}.visualstudio.com`
         * TFS: `server:port` (the default port is 8080)
-    * **collection**: The value for collection should be `DefaultCollection` for both TFS and Team Services.
+    * *collection*: The value for collection should be `DefaultCollection` for both TFS and Team Services.
-    * **resource path**: The collection should be followed by `_apis/{area}/{resource}`.
+    * *resource path*: The collection should be followed by `_apis/{area}/{resource}`.
 For example `_apis/wit/workitems`.
-    * **api-version**: Every API request should include an api-version to avoid having your app or service break as APIs evolve. api-versions are in the following format: `{major}.{minor}[-{stage}[.{resource-version}]], for example:
+    * *api-version*: Every API request should include an api-version to avoid having your app or service break as APIs evolve. api-versions are in the following format: `{major}.{minor}[-{stage}[.{resource-version}]], for example:
         * `api-version=1.0`
         * `api-version=1.2-preview`
         * `api-version=2.0-preview.1`
-> Note: **area** and **team-project** are optional, depending on the API request.
+> Note: *area** and *team-project* are optional, depending on the API request.
-2. HTTP request message header fields:
+2. HTTP **request message header** fields:
-    * A required HTTP method (also known as an operation or verb), which tells the service what type of operation you are requesting.
+    * A required [HTTP method](https://www.w3.org/Protocols/rfc2616/rfc2616-sec9.html) (also known as an operation or verb), which tells the service what type of operation you are requesting.
 Azure REST APIs support GET, HEAD, PUT, POST, and PATCH methods.
     * Optional additional header fields, as required by the specified URI and HTTP method.
 For example, an Authorization header that provides a bearer token containing client authorization information for the request.
-3. Optional HTTP request message body fields, to support the URI and HTTP operation.
+3. Optional HTTP **request message body** fields, to support the URI and HTTP operation.
 For example, POST operations contain MIME-encoded objects that are passed as complex parameters.
-For POST or PUT operations, the MIME-encoding type for the body should be specified in the Content-type request header as well.
-Some services require you to use a specific MIME type, such as application/json.
+    * For POST or PUT operations, the MIME-encoding type for the body should be specified in the Content-type request header as well.
+Some services require you to use a specific MIME type, such as `application/json`.
-4. HTTP response message header fields:
+4. HTTP **response message header** fields:
-    * An HTTP status code, ranging from 2xx success codes to 4xx or 5xx error codes.
+    * An [HTTP status code](https://www.w3.org/Protocols/HTTP/HTRESP.html), ranging from 2xx success codes to 4xx or 5xx error codes.
 Alternatively, a service-defined status code may be returned, as indicated in the API documentation.
-    * Optional additional header fields, as required to support the request's response, such as a Content-type response header.
+    * Optional additional header fields, as required to support the request's response, such as a `Content-type` response header.
-5. Optional HTTP response message body fields:
+5. Optional HTTP **response message body** fields:
     * MIME-encoded response objects may be returned in the HTTP response body, such as a response from a GET method that is returning data.
-Typically, these objects are returned in a structured format such as JSON or XML, as indicated by the Content-type response header.
-For example, when you request an access token from Azure AD, it will be returned in the response body as the access_token element, one of several name/value paired objects in a data collection.
-In this example, a response header of Content-Type: application/json is also included.
+Typically, these objects are returned in a structured format such as JSON or XML, as indicated by the `Content-type` response header.
+For example, when you request an access token from Azure AD, it will be returned in the response body as the `access_token` element, one of several name/value paired objects in a data collection.
+In this example, a response header of `Content-Type: application/json` is also included.

 ## Create the request